Texas: Storms

 Thunderstorms strike Texas often, especially the eastern and northern portions of the state.
 Tornado Alley covers the northern section of Texas.
 The state experiences the most tornadoes in the United States, an average of 139 a year.
 These strike most frequently in North Texas and the Panhandle.
-Tornadoes in Texas generally occur in the months of April, May, and June.
+Tornadoes in Texas generally occur in April, May, and June.

-Some of the most destructive hurricanes in U.S. history have impacted Texas.
+Some of the most destructive hurricanes in U.S. history have seriously impacted Texas.
 A hurricane in 1875 killed about 400 people in Indianola, followed by another hurricane in 1886 that destroyed the town.
-These events allowed Galveston to take over as the chief port city.
-The 1900 Galveston hurricane subsequently devastated that city, killing about 8,000 people or possibly as many as 12,000.
-This makes it the deadliest natural disaster in U.S. history.
-In 2017, Hurricane Harvey made landfall in Rockport as a Category 4 Hurricane, causing significant damage there.
-The storm stalled over land for a very long time, allowing it to drop unprecedented amounts of rain over the Greater Houston area and surrounding counties.
-The result was widespread and catastrophic flooding that inundated hundreds of thousands of homes.
+These events meant that Galveston took over as the chief port city.
+The 1900 Galveston hurricane subsequently devastated that city, killing a number estimated at from 8,000 to 12,000 in the deadliest natural disaster in U.S. history.
+In 2017, Hurricane Harvey caused a landfall in Rockport as a Category 4 Hurricane, causing significant damage, with its unprecedented amounts of rain over the Greater Houston area resulting in widespread and catastrophic flooding, affecting hundreds of thousands of homes.
 Harvey ultimately became the costliest hurricane worldwide, causing an estimated $198.6 billion in damage, surpassing the cost of Hurricane Katrina.

-Other devastating Texas hurricanes include the 1915 Galveston hurricane, Hurricane Audrey in 1957 which killed more than 600 people, Hurricane Carla in 1961, Hurricane Beulah in 1967, Hurricane Alicia in 1983, Hurricane Rita in 2005, and Hurricane Ike in 2008.
+Other devastating Texas hurricanes include the 1915 Galveston hurricane, Hurricane Audrey in 1957, Hurricane Carla in 1961, Hurricane Beulah in 1967, Hurricane Alicia in 1983, Hurricane Rita in 2005, and Hurricane Ike in 2008.
 Tropical storms have also caused their share of damage: Allison in 1989 and again during 2001, Claudette in 1979, and Tropical Storm Imelda in 2019.

-There is no substantial physical barrier between Texas and the polar region.
-Although it is unusual, it is possible for arctic or polar air masses to penetrate Texas, as occurred during the February 13–17, 2021 North American winter storm.
-Usually, prevailing winds in North America will push polar air masses to the southeast before they reach Texas.
-Because such intrusions are rare, and, perhaps, unexpected, they may result in crises such as the 2021 Texas power crisis.
+There is no substantial physical barrier between Texas and the polar region, and although rare, it is possible for arctic or polar air masses to penetrate Texas, as occurred during the February 13–17, 2021 North American winter storm.
+Usually, prevailing winds in North America push polar air masses to the southeast before they reach Texas.
+Because such incidents are rare, and, generally unexpected, they may result in crises such as the 2021 Texas power crisis.